 In light of these hypotheses, the esports players’ experiences serve as illustrative counter-examples.
-After successful coping (Figure 1) and gaming having grown into their resilience, they do not experience life thinning (narrowing down of self-efficacy with distanced availability and value of other life options).
+After successful coping (Figure 1) and gaming having grown into their resilience, they do not experience life thinning.
 Rather, their conative dynamics remain distributed across life domains.
 As we concluded after our baseline interviews, the esports players “maintained gaming among their core life values and playing several hours daily was a meaningful part of their lives” (Karhulahti et al. 2022a, p.
 17).
-For them, gaming evolved in service of the life changes they lived through, which we conceptualize as a “Resilience-Integrating” process.
+For them, gaming evolved in service of the life changes they lived through, which we conceptualize as a “resilience-integrating” process.

-Whereas this adaptive symbiosis also seemed to keep gaming meaningful and gratifying for these esports-playing amateurs year after year, the treatment-seekers—with few other choices perceived sufficiently available nor valuable—appeared to have gone through an erosion of significance and enjoyment: over the years, gaming provided them with diminishing returns, but because those diminished returns were still perceived as the highest available valued returns, it made sense for them to keep playing.
-Only when they came to look at their lives from a new axiological viewpoint at older age, the alternatives in their lives, such as family, education, occupation, and social domains, increased in value to such extent that, for the first time, it did not make sense to continue playing as much anymore.
+Whereas this adaptive symbiosis also seemed to keep gaming meaningful and gratifying for these esports-playing amateurs year after year, the treatment-seekers—with few other life domains experienced available and valuable—appeared to have gone through an erosion of significance and enjoyment.
+Over the years, gaming provided them with diminishing returns, but because those diminished returns were still perceived as the highest available valued returns, it made sense for them to keep playing.
+Only when they came to look at their lives from a new axiological viewpoint at older age, other life domains, such as family, education, occupation, and social networks, increased in value to such extent that, for the first time, it did not make sense to continue playing as much anymore.
 This shift could be described as an “axiological crisis” that transforms one’s experience of passing time from implicit to explicit, biographical self-context (Fuchs 2013).

 Although our models are tentative and derive from a focused sample (N=9), we believe longitudinal qualitative analyses like these can help push forward the relatively abstract gaming disorder premises that have so far been primarily based on general population survey data.
-For example, a recent impressively large (N= 14 740) study on motivations and gaming disorder suggested that “depression symptoms [strengthen] escapism and boredom motives and causing GD [gaming disorder]” (Király et al. 2022, p.
+For example, a recent impressively large (N= 14 740) study on motivations in gaming disorder suggested that “depression symptoms [strengthen] escapism and boredom motives and causing [gaming disorder]” (Király et al. 2022, p.
 810).
-In our models, in turn, adverse adolescent experiences are managed by coping-gaming (Figure 1) and in unsuccessful coping (affected by an unsupportive sociocultural environment), trauma-driven narrowing down of self-efficacy range gradually distances the perceived availability and value of non-gaming life domains—eventually contributing to an erosion of gaming significance, enjoyment, and life thinning, ultimately leading to an axiological crisis with treatment-seeking (i.e., meaning, joy, and value of gaming have worn off but one does not perceive other life paths sufficiently available either).
+Whereas we completely agree that depression symptoms can be relevant to problematic gaming patterns, our view of causality is rather networked and processual: adverse adolescent experiences are managed by coping-gaming (Figure 1) and in unsuccessful coping (affected by an unsupportive sociocultural environment), trauma-driven narrowing down of self-efficacy range gradually distances the experienced availability and value of non-gaming life domains—eventually contributing to an erosion of gaming significance, enjoyment, and life thinning, ultimately leading to an axiological crisis with treatment-seeking (i.e., meaning, joy, and value in gaming have worn off but one does not see other goals sufficiently available either).
 In the above process, depression symptoms may or may not be present from onset to end; in fact, any chronic stressors or untreated trauma could sustain failed coping.

-Needless to say, our processual model will hardly generalize to all cases of gaming-related problem experience.
-Even in the present data, two out of six treatment-seekers (Bruno and Dan) did not experience their gaming problems fully in this processual frame: although both expressed adverse adolescent experiences, their problems manifested cyclically, returning in short periods during which an incapacity to control play time caused them temporary self-diagnosed harm.
+Needless to say, our processual model will hardly generalize to all experiences of gaming-related problems.
+Even in the present data, two out of six treatment-seekers (Bruno and Dan) did not express their problems fully in this processual frame: although both reported adverse adolescent experiences, their problems manifested cyclically, returning in short periods during which an incapacity to control play time caused them but temporary self-diagnosed harm.
 Supposedly, their coping-gaming never reached a persistent problem pattern but rather an ephemeral one (Figure 1), and as such, could be considered typologically distinct from the former.
 This typological variance is consistent with what Bleckmann & Jukschat (2015)—using biographical clinical interview data—have coined an integrated (dys) functionality model of gaming that